dodyg/practical-aspnetcore/projects/5-0/sfa/wiki/README.md

 - It is stored using LiteDB
 - It has a nice markdown editor
 - You can upload attachments in every page
+- You can delete attachments
+- You can delete pages
+- It has pages and attachment markdown linking helpers

 All the code is contained within `Program.cs`.